Mujhe Kucch Kehna Hai (TV series)

-Mujhe Kuch Kehna Hai is a Pakistani television sereis directed by Shahood Alvi, who also played the leading role in the series alongside Sabreen Hisbani and Mira Sethi.
+Mujhe Kuch Kehna Hai is a Pakistani television series directed by Shahood Alvi, who also played the leading role in the series alongside Sabreen Hisbani and Mira Sethi.
 It is produced by Babar Javed and Asif Raza Mir under banner A&B Entertainment.
 It first aired on 4 November 2015 on Geo Entertainment.

 Plot

 The story starts off as the unhappy married life of a couple, Moazzam and Shazma who treat each other as strangers, despite living together.
 They have two daughters Seerat and Baseerat, the only reason to retain of their marriage.
 Moazzam and Shazma, who once were ideal partners and sincere with each other, are now themselves distant following the arrival of another girl, Seemab.
 Upon calling his marriage as compromise, Moazzam decides to separate with her.
 On knowing it, Shazma is torn apart as her only priority was her family.
 However, she faces the reality and starts earning livelihood for her daughters, as the sole breadwinner of the family.